-In south Rajasthan mining areas, most of the hard labour, work involved in extricating the blocks were done by tribal who had migrated from neighbouring tehsils at the behest of contractors.
-In some of the mines near Sariska area in Alwar district, men and women, in the ranks of the unskilled category of labour were migrants from the neighbouring districts of Sawai Madhopur and Jaipur.
-Some of the locals near Tilwadi village, were actually employed in medium level jobs like keeping accounts, driving the tractors, etc. in the mines in the area.
+In 1993-94 the organization undertook an environmental regeneration programme in Udaipur district.
+The next project in the two-year period between of the mines near Sariska area in Alwar district, men and women in the ranks of the unskilled category of labour were migrants from the neighbouring districts of Sawai Madhopur and Jaipur.
+Some of the locals near Tilwadi village were actually employed in medium level jobs like keeping accounts, driving the tractors, etc. in the mines in the area.